 A poker hud is a very important aspect of online poker that many players don’t utilize to its fullest (or at all!).
-Over my career I’ve used a variety of poker huds with a variety of stats, and to this day I am constantly tweaking them to ensure my time is more profitable.
-This article is going to give you 5 tips that can help you get the most from your poker hud!
+Over my career, I’ve used a variety of poker huds with a variety of stats, and to this day I am constantly tweaking them to ensure my time is more profitable.
+This article is going to give you 5 tips that can help you get the most from your poker hud in no particular order.

 This may seem simple, but not everyone fully gets it.
-Your hud is personal and needs to work for you.
+Your hud is personal and it needs to work for you.
 If it doesn’t work for you, it doesn’t work…that simple.
-What I mean by this is two-fold.
-First, it needs to contain stats that you fully understand and can get enough usage from while playing.
-And two, it needs to be styled in a way that works for you.
+What I mean by this is two-fold:

 It’s 100% crucial that you fully understand each stat on your hud.
 When sweating a student I ask them to explain their hud to me and I am shocked at how many don’t even know what each stat on their hud is!
 Online poker tables aren’t very large and every bit of that screen real estate is precious.